View Autry Morgan's Obituary on www.swtimes.com/ and share memories

 Autry Morgan

-Funeral will be 10 a.m.
-Wednesday at Church of Christ in Mansfield with burial with full military honors at Clarks Chapel Cemetery under the direction of Martin Funeral Home in Mansfield.
+Funeral service will be held at 10 a.m.
+Wednesday at Church of Christ in Mansfield with the Rev. Gary Colley officiating.
+Burial will follow the service at Clarks Chapel Cemetery with full military honors, under the direction of Martin Funeral Home in Mansfield.

-He is survived by five children; Danny, Linda, Gary, Jimmy and Reece Morgan; three siblings; 12 grandchildren; and 11 great-grandchildren.
+Pallbearers will be Autry Reece Morgan, Melvin Robertson, Jimmy Morgan, David Morgan, Mark Efurd and Duwayne Morgan.